Skip to main content

 Issues

-An Issue is a quality event — nonconformance, deviation, supplier problem, observation.
-Issues attach to runs, run steps, or part inventories and follow a defined lifecycle (Pending → In Progress → In Review → Resolved).
-Disposition types determine what happens to the affected material.
+An Issue is a quality event.
+It can be a nonconformance, deviation, supplier problem, or observation.
+Issues attach to runs, run steps, or part inventories.
+Issues follow a defined lifecycle.
+The states are Pending, In Progress, In Review, and Resolved.
+Disposition types determine what happens to the affected inventory.
+Query open issues by disposition:

 query OpenIssues {